How to Strip Saltillo Tile

 Additionally, the best way to remove solvent-based strippers is through pressure washing.
-The pressure washing process throws solidified stripper residue (literally) everywhere.
+The pressure-washing process throws solidified stripper residue (literally) everywhere.
 So, pants and waterproof shoes or boots are recommended for skin protection.

 Stripping Mexican tile creates a mess.
 Prepare for your project space to look much worse before it looks better.
 Plus, there will be casualties in the process.
 More on that in a bit.

-(Note: Some people recommend scraping stripper vs pressure washing.
+(Note: Some people recommend scraping stripper vs. pressure washing.
 While I would not strip Saltillo tile in an indoor space with a solvent-based stripper, this could be an approach to test out.
-But, it’s only a viable option if the tile that needs to be stripped has just a topical coating.
+But it’s only a viable option if the tile that needs to be stripped has just a topical coating.
 If the stripper chemical gets into the clay, then pressure washing is the way to go for removal of the stripper.)

 The Manganese Saltillo tile that we chose to strip was superbly sealed with several coats of penetrating sealer soaked into the clay.
-We knew it would take many repeat processes of stripping to adequately remove the factory sealer from the clay.
+We knew it would take many repeat stripping processes to adequately remove the factory sealer from the clay.
 Thus, pressure washing was a no-brainer for our project.
 It’s messier than scraping but most efficient for getting into the clay.

 Bonus!
 Manganese Saltillo tile is a go-to for indoor and outdoor spaces.
 This Saltillo tile color finish lends itself to a variety of design styles.
 Learn more about picking the right rustic tile in our Ultimate Guide to Rustic Decor.)

 Contact us to talk tile, prices, colors, y mas.
 We ship this stuff worldwide!